laurashen/data-science-sequencing.github.io/lectures/lecture7.md

 	<div class="figcaption"> Dense read model</div>
 </div>

-The L-spectrum can be thought of as the set of all reads we obtain when we have infinitely many reads from the genome $$\mathcal{G}$$.
+The L-spectrum can be thought of as the set of all unique length-L reads we obtain when we have infinitely many reads from the genome $$\mathcal{G}$$ (unique in terms of position).

 ### de Bruijn graphs<a id='debruijn'></a>

-In graph theory, the standard de Bruijn graph is the graph obtained by taking all strings over any finite alphabet of length $$\ell$$ as vertices, and adding edges between vertices that have an overlap of $$\ell-1$$.
+In graph theory, the standard **de Bruijn graph** is the graph obtained by taking all strings over any finite alphabet of length $$\ell$$ as vertices,= and adding edges between vertices that have an overlap of $$\ell-1$$.
 In the following, we consider assembly using a slightly modified version of the standard de Bruijn graph from the L-spectrum of a genome.